Browse the Guide:

 BLUE RIDGE DISCOVERY CENTER.
 COLLECTION, 2011.
 0.2 cu. ft.

 Environmental non-profit organization founded to foster "creativity, discovery, and critical thinking through interest-driven and hands on activities focused on the Blue Ridge Mountains."
 Printed materials published by the organization.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-004.

 BLUE RIDGE PARKWAY FOLKLIFE PROJECT.
 RECORDS, 1978-79.
 14.0 cu. ft.
 Oral history project conducted by the American Folklife Center in cooperation with the National Park Service.
 Project surveyed folk cultural traditions along the Blue Ridge Parkway, particularly along a hundred-mile stretch from Rocky Knob, Virginia, to Doughton Park, North Carolina.
 Field coordinator for the project was Charles K. Wolfe of Middle Tennessee State University.
 Collection consists of taped interviews, photographs, and field notes.
 Ms86-009.

 BLUNT, ASA P. (1826-1889).
 LETTER, 1864.
 0.1 cu. ft.
 Letter from Brigadier General Asa P. Blunt, written to an unidentified cousin, from Fort Monroe, Va., on June 10th, 1864.
 The letter details daily life in the area, in particular a planned raid on Petersburg, Va., that was halted after Confederate forces got advance notice, and Blunt's hopes that his cousin could come to Virginia to help educate free African-Americans in his employ.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-010.

 BOND, HENRY M. LETTER, 1863.
 0.1 cu. ft.
 Lieutenant with the 45th Massachusetts Volunteer Regiment in the Civil War.
 Letter from Bond in Trenton, Jones County, North Carolina, to "My dear George."
 Writes of skirmishes with the "rebs," problems in advancing on the enemy due to the weather, and his opinion of North Carolina.
 Ms88-075.

-The collection contains a copy of Therese Bonney: The Architectural Photographs, a PhD thesis from the University of Zurich.
+The collection contains a copy of Thérèse Bonney: The Architectural Photographs, a PhD thesis from the University of Zurich.
 Materials submitted in application for the first Milka Bliznakov Prize, 2000.
 See also Bonney's report on architect Adrienne Gorska.
-International Archive of Women in Architecture.
-Finding aid available on the Virginia Heritage database.
-Ms1998-023.
+Part of IAWA Small Collections.
+Ms2009-054

 "BOOK FOR RECEIPTS" RECIPE BOOK. n.d.
 0.1 cu. ft.
 Recipe book written in England in 1731.
 At least two authors, names unknown.
 Some contributors are named.
 Recipes focus largely on delicacies--not on staple meals--and home remedies.
-Finding aid available in EAD on the Virginia Heritage Database.
+Finding aid available online.
 Images available in PDF format.
 Ms2008-024.

 BOOTH, THOMAS (1840-1923).
 CORRESPONDENCE, 1861.
 0.1 cu. ft.
 VMI graduate; private in the 3rd Virginia Cavalry during the Civil War.
 Collection contains a letter written at Yorktown, June 1861, describing cavalry scouting activites and troop movement, reports from the battlefield, camp life, and the citizens on the homefront.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-063.

 BOSWORTH, SQUIRE (1785-1870).
 PAPERS, 1848-1892.
 0.1 cu. ft.
 Physician and county court clerk of Randolph County, Virginia/West Virginia.
 Correspondence, personal financial and legal documents, including discussions of political activities in antebellum western Virginia and Reconstruction issues in North Carolina and Virginia.
 Includes papers relating to a claim for losses incurred during the Civil War.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-060.

 [BOTANICAL CARDS, ca. 1850].
 0.1 cu. ft.
 Reproductions of eight different drawings of wildflowers found near the Yadkin River in North Carolina, done by Adelaide and Elizabeth Kron.
 Cards were printed by the Albemarle [North Carolina] Council of Garden Clubs and the Kron Trust.
 Ms95-022.

 BOWMASTER, PATRICK A. (1969- ).
 PAPERS, 1994-95.
 0.1 cu. ft.
 Graduate history student at Virginia Tech.
 Collection consists of papers Bowmaster has written for classes, including an edited transcript of the diary of Jasper Hawse (1835-1905), a Civil War soldier born in Hardy County, Virginia, who enlisted in the 14th Regiment, Virginia Militia, at the beginning of the war, which became the 7th Virginia Cavalry Regiment in March 1862.
 In June 1862, the cavalry was reorganized as the 17th Virginia Cavalry Battalion.
 Hawse served intermittently as a commissary sergeant in the Confederate Quartermaster's Department.
 Also includes a paper about Emanuel Stance, the first African-American to win the Congressional Medal of Honor for action in the post-Civil War period.
 Access restricted.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms94-037.

 BOZWORTH, JAMES.
 CORRESPONDENCE, 1862-63.
 0.1 cu. ft.
 Soldier in the Connecticut troops in the Civil War.
 Letters written from Camp Sigel, Maryland, and West Philadelphia Hospital, Pennsylvania, to Franklin Sherwood of Bridgeport, Connecticut.
 In September 1862 he thanks Sherwood for previous letters and invites him to his encampment in Maryland.
 He writes in 1863 from General Hospital in West Philadelphia that the corps filled up the hospital to its utmost capacity, and that he wants Sherwood to visit and bring letters of recommendation to have himself transferred to New Haven, Connecticut.
 Hopes Sherwood is not "frightened into a fever by the prospect of the conscription."
 Transcripts available.
 Ms89-058.